This is for teens that are willing to buddy up on Shabbat!

 Madrikhim are responsible for attending meetings throughout the year, which will focus on issues such as inclusion, classroom management, lesson planning, and leadership while gaining Jewish content knowledge and important life skills.

-If you are unable to attend a meeting, please let Nancy Parkes or Michelle Steinhart know by email ([email protected] or [email protected]) or leave a message in the Shorashim/HT office (914-948-2800, ext 123).
+If you are unable to attend a meeting, please let Michelle Steinhart know by emailing her at [email protected] or leave a message in the Shorashim/HT office (914-948-2800, ext 123).